ahstat/ahstat.github.io/_posts/2017-1-11-Rediscover-EM-algorithm.md

 The distribution of $$(\mathbf{X}, \mathbf{Z})$$ depends on a unknown but fixed parameter $$\theta^{(\text{true})}$$.

-In the following, we always consider cases where all terms are well-defined.
+We always consider cases where all terms are well-defined.
 We use letter $$p$$ for densities and $$P$$ for probabilities.
 For the sake of conciseness, we discard notation of the random variable: For example, we write $$P(\mathbf{z})$$ for $$P(\mathbf{Z} = \mathbf{z})$$, and $$p(\mathbf{x})$$ for $$p(\mathbf{X} = \mathbf{x})$$.

 EM algorithm can be always derived, but may not be practical.